AssetBlock/arc-01/README.md

 ### Important Considerations

 * The following standard relies on the transation `notes` field to track and manage token distrubutions and compliance actions.
-* Due to its reliance on the `notes` field, all payloads must remain within the maximum required 1k encoded size.
-This standard makes it a priority whenever possible to keep payload sizes small.
+Due to this reliance, all payloads must remain within the maximum required 1k encoded size.
+This standard makes it a priority whenever possible to keep payload sizes manageable.

 ### Key Terms

 For the purposes of the doc below we are using the following key terms:

-**Token**: Digitial representations functioning as a traditional security asset.
+**Token**: Digitial representations of ownership functioning as a traditional security asset.

-**Issuer**: The creator and owner of the token who controls distributions of it based on a particular set of compliance rules.
+**Issuer**: The creator and owner of the token controlling the securities the token represents.
+Responsible for defining the compliance profile of their token, as well as an address of an approved `compliance manager`.
 Controls the private keys of the `issuer-address` account in the examples below.

 **Investor**: An investor who will receive, hold, and request transfers of tokens.
 Controls the private keys of their own `investor[n]-address` account in the examples below.